 - identifying an alternative delegated decision maker.

-Details of conflicts of interest and decisions about how to manage conflicts should be included in the selection report.
+Where a conflict of interest has been declared, the panel chair must be advised of the delegate’s determination, including the decisions about how to manage the conflict.
+This information should also be included in the selection report.

 Failure to declare and appropriately manage a conflict of interest can amount to misconduct or breach of the Code of Conduct, or considered corrupt conduct.